Nerve Stimulators for Pain: A Complete Guide

 The first step is always a detailed evaluation.
 Before recommending any procedure, our team needs to get a complete picture of your health and pain history.
 This initial phase is all about making sure a nerve stimulator is a good fit for your specific condition.
 We’ll discuss your symptoms, review your medical history, and perform a physical exam.
 This thorough assessment helps us confirm that you are a strong candidate for the therapy and that it aligns with your personal health goals.
 You can learn more about getting started by visiting our patient center.

-The Implantation Process and Recovery
+The Implantation Day and Your Recovery Plan

 If you’re a good candidate, the next step is usually a trial period.
 This is one of the best parts of spinal cord stimulation therapy because it lets you test-drive the pain relief before committing.
 A temporary device is placed to see how well it works for you.
 If the trial is successful and you experience significant pain reduction, we can proceed with implanting a permanent device.
 This small device is placed just under the skin to send gentle electrical pulses to the spinal cord, which helps block pain signals from reaching your brain.
 The procedure is minimally invasive, and our team will guide you through the recovery process.